ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 So, it's the kind of writing that makes you feel abundantly smarter reading it, *and* it's an unusually lengthy example of that so it's got a lot of meat, *and* it's about politics which is already a frustratingly incomprehensible area that's going through an especially incomprehensible era.

-My one concern in praising this article is: *I don't understand why he wrote this*, (reminder: it's not that it might all be fictional and I wouldn't be able to tell; that doesn't matter here.)
+My one concern in praising this article is: *I don't understand why he wrote this*. (reminder: it's not that it might all be fictional and I wouldn't be able to tell; that doesn't matter here.)
 What does he gains from trying to dispel ignorance around how Brexit went through or how the world works?
 Since I can't see his agenda, I feel like I'm lapping up his thoughts uncritically.

 Maybe it would be more obvious what Dominic's goals are if I was British or knew of his other work.
 Maybe he's a pure-minded idealist who's trying to fix the world, decency be damned (from skimming his other work I think this might possibly be right).
 Maybe he just relishes telling people they're wrong or in sounding smart.
 Not sure.